The

 Vice-Chair Warren Taylor closed the

-public hearing at 6:53pm and reconvened the regular meeting.
+public hearing at

 Commissioner Ken Richardson made a